enricllagostera/altctrls-info/README.md

 If you are making a game using some specific game engines, you might be able to use some of the resources below to connect your alternative controller to the game engine software.

+- [Android Sensors for Unity](https://github.com/mmeiburg/unityAndroidSensors) - A plugin for using Android sensors with Unity (versions before 2019.1) beyond the ones exposed by the engine.
+The new Unity's input system makes this much easier on versions after 2019.1.
+Made by[mmeiburg](https://github.com/mmeiburg).
+Price: Free.
+License: MIT.
-- [Ardity](https://ardity.dwilches.com/) : An easy-to-use and setup serial port plugin for Unity.
+- [Ardity](https://ardity.dwilches.com/) - An easy-to-use and setup serial port plugin for Unity.
 Made by [dwilches](https://github.com/dwilches).
 Price: Free.
 License: [Creative Commons Attribution](https://creativecommons.org/licenses/by/2.0/).
 - [GDSerialAsset](https://github.com/Superwaitsum/GDSerialAsset) - A plugin for sending and receiving serial port messages in the Godot game engine.
 Made by [Supwerwaitsum](https://github.com/Superwaitsum).
 Price: Free.
 License: MIT.
 - [How to Integrate Arduino with Unity](https://www.alanzucconi.com/2015/10/07/how-to-integrate-arduino-with-unity/) - A well-written and detailed tutorial that includes easy to adapt examples.
 Made by [Alan Zucconi](https://www.alanzucconi.com/).
 Price: Free.
-- MidiJack : A small library for receiving and sending MIDI messages in Unity.
+- [MidiJack](https://github.com/keijiro/MidiJack) - A small library for receiving and sending MIDI messages in Unity.
+Made by [keijiro](https://github.com/keijiro).
+Price: Free.
+License: MIT.
-- OscJack : A small library for receiving and sending OSC messages in Unity.
+- [OscJack](https://github.com/keijiro/OscJack) - A small library for receiving and sending OSC messages in Unity.
+Made by [keijiro](https://github.com/keijiro).
+Price: Free.
+License: MIT.

 ### Software